Understanding and Treating Autoimmune Glial Fibrillary Acidic Protein Astrocytopathy: A Rare Disease Uncovered

 Glial fibrillary acidic protein is the major fibrous protein of brain astrocytes.
 Astrocytes not only maintain the integrity of the cerebrovascular barrier, but are also the main support cells of the brain.
 When neurons are damaged, astrocytes become larger and proliferate to fill the damaged area.
 When attacked by antibodies, damage occurs from the optic nerve to the brain, cerebellum, brainstem and spinal cord, causing meningitis, encephalitis and myelitis (meningoencephalomyelitis).
 The symptoms and severity of each patient are very different, including fever, headache, delirium, seizures, hand tremors, unsteady walking, anxiety, numbness in hands and feet, weakness, etc., but not every symptom will appear, so it is difficult to treat clinically.
 Judgment, the number of patients may also be underestimated.

 The diagnosis needs to be confirmed by the positive detection of GFAP antibody in the cerebrospinal fluid or blood, as well as the typical manifestations of brain magnetic resonance imaging with contrast agent injection: multiple radial and thin line-like developing lesions, appearing around the ventricles, white matter, and basal Nuclei and meninges, or multi-nodular linear development in the spinal cord.
-The cause of the disease is currently unclear, and about half of the patients have cold symptoms before the onset of the disease.
-Treatment with steroids works well, but about 20% of cases recur.
+The cause of the disease is currently unclear, and regarding half of the patients have cold symptoms before the onset of the disease.
+Treatment with steroids works well, but regarding 20% of cases recur.

 Most of the physicians who attended the meeting had never heard of this disease, so they asked questions enthusiastically.
 For example, how did this brilliant radiologist make this diagnosis?
 That’s because she has read related papers, and when she just saw the video, she felt blessed.
 She really read thousands of books and used them for a while.
 Another example is that the patient has mild symptoms, how can he think of being admitted to the hospital?
 The attending physician said that the patient’s main complaints were only fatigue, poor appetite and occasional diplopia.
 The symptoms were not specific, and the neurological examination was normal.
 They were usually dealt with in the outpatient clinic, and even suspected whether there were psychological factors.
 However, the family members said that the patient was always cheerful, and these symptoms were obvious.
 Affecting her life and work, it can be seen that the careful observation of the family and the clinical experience of the doctor’s intuition, thinking and judgment are all important.